Spectral invariance and maximality properties of the frequency spectrum of quantum neural networks: Arbitrary Dimensional Sub-Generators

 is maximal, i.e. for all sets $S'\subseteq \Z$ of size $d$ one has $K(S') \leq K(S)$. $S$ is called a solution of the relaxed turnpike problem.
 Note that always $K(S) \leq \binom{d}{2}$. \end{definition} To find a solution to the relaxed turnpike problem, we propose a not necessarily efficient algorithm.
+A proof can be found in Appendix \ref{appendix: maximality proofs arbitrary dim}. \begin{theorem}[Algorithmic Solution of the Relaxed Turnpike Problem] For a given size $d\in \N$, define the finite set of candidates